jjegicano/jjegicano/README.md

-- 👋 Hi, I’m @jjegicano
+- 👋 Hi, I’m @jjegicano, I'm currently in the mechanical engineering field with focus in HVAC/R.
+-     I used to teach highschool math for 7 years.
-- 👀 I’m interested in Learning Python and Javascript
+- 👀 I’m interested in Learning Python and Javascript.
+-     I always believed in continuous learning so I decided to learning some useful programming languages.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, since I find the syntax easy to learn.
 - 💞️ I’m currently just in the learning stage so I'm not able to collaborate on projects yet...
 - 📫 My email is at jjegicano@gmail.com